 Without An Exit Strategy You’re Trapped

-Without a proper accutane online prescription exit strategy you could be trapped inside your own business forever.
+Without a proper exit strategy you could be trapped inside your own business forever.
 A lot of entrepreneurs don’t think about this.
 Allured by the siren call of being their own boss they eventually find themselves stuck being their own employee with no light at the end of the tunnel.

 I don’t want to be that person and I sure don’t want you to be them either.

 That’s why I want to see if I can change how you go about thinking about your “mission and vision” (because I think all three are intimately related).

 A trap I routinely find myself, friends, family, and clients falling for is believing they’re supposed to have only one mission and one vision.

 That’s a lot of pressure.
 Deciding on one sole purpose for the rest of your life?
 No thanks.
 Maybe it’s just me being afraid of commitment, but I don’t know how anyone knows what their “one true purpose in life” is without first following their many other smaller callings.

 Breaking down your “mission” into small “missions” is almost exactly the same process I talked about in my blog post about Celebrating The Little Victories.
 You’d be amazed how well this works in application.

 So today I challenge you to start thinking of your life as a culmination of missions and visions.
 And just observe if that relieves some of the stress and anxiety of “having it all figured out”.